West Germany’s Economic Miracle -Wirtschaftswunder

 A New Economic Plan- Social Market Economy

 The plan closely followed the beliefs of the Freiburg school.
 A Social Market Economy, including a Free Market, some government redistribution with taxes, and antitrust to prevent monopolies.
-BUT, they also added in a social welfare system to act as a safety net for the people.
+BUT, they also included a social welfare system to act as a safety net for the people.
 Everyone on both sides of the Atlantic insisted it was too radical to work.

 New Money- The Introduction of the Deutschmark